cube-js/cube/docs/content/Examples-Tutorials-Recipes/Joining-multiple-data-sources.md

 ## Query

-Let's get the product names and their suppliers info, such as company name and email, with the following query:
+Let's get the product names and their suppliers' info, such as company name and email, with the following query:

 ```javascript